renovatebot/renovate/docs/usage/noise-reduction.md

 Generally, the first reaction people have to automated dependency updates like Renovate is "oh great/feel the power of automation".
 The next reaction a few days or weeks later is often "this is getting overwhelming".
-Indeed, if you leave Renovate on its default settings of raising a PR every single time any dependency receives any update.. you will get a lot of PRs and related notifications.
+Indeed, if you leave Renovate on its default settings of raising a PR every single time any dependency receives any update, you'll get a lot of PRs and related notifications.
 This document will give you some ideas of how to reduce the amount of "noise" in your repository and the Pros/Cons of each approach.

 Of course, please keep in mind that people's definitions of "noise" may differ.